tsybolek/Aquarea_Stecagrid_Modbus_NodeMCU/README.md

 difficult to find out the exact HEX sequence for the request.
 The decryption of the answer was then possible by means of the provided ducumentation.
 The RS-485 adapter module I'm using is this one: https://www.makershop.de/module/kommunikation-module/ttl-rs485-adapter/  It allows using the
 RS-485 bus as a normal serial port (38400 8N1).
 Until now, no problems with the hardware either.

+Future plans:

+Switch from modbus TCP to CAN bus (i.e. NodeMCU to communicate directly to my home automation controller).
+This will make the setup independent of Wifi or local IP network thus increasing its autonomy and failure safety.
+System monitoring should still remain possible over Wifi, of course.